“Writing a memoir is an act of courage. Be brave. It means exposing who you really are, which is hard to do, even to yourself.”

 4. Seek understanding

 Remember why you’re writing this memoir.
 Search for meaning, and healing for old wounds.
 Any anger or desire for revenge will hurt you more than anyone else.
+If it helps, there’s no shame in seeking out therapy from a Counselling Kingston center.
+This may in fact help you write with more clarity and less bias.

 5. Find a focus and theme